gary-doolin/ElementCronParser/README.md

 The code is structured in such a way that uses manual dependency injection.
 Ordinarily this would be done using koin or some other dependency injection library.

 The code contains zero comments and this is intentional.
+With clean code it should read easily and be self explanatory.

 **Instructions to run from terminal:**
 - Navigate into projet folder ElementCronParser via terminal/command line